Greater-Wellington-Regional-Council/gtfs-validator/README.md

 # Deploy to production through change management process.

-1. Publish the containger image to ACR with the `latest` tag.
+1. Publish the container image to ACR with the `latest` tag.
 2. After production deployment, confirm the output is as expected by business.

-#TODO: add docs for shell script operation.
+# Shell script operation

+From you own laptop, start a BASH shell (within LINUX/WSL) and start the script 'push-image-to-acr.sh' with one or two parameters

+First parameter - is the name of the local image (optionally with a suffix of ':tag').
+Example: gtfs-validator:7.2.0

+Second parameter - is the name of the traget repository, within the Azure container registry.
+This should be 'gtfs-validator'

+Example:

+> push-image-to-acr.sh gtfs-validator:7.2.0 gtfs-validator

+## Notes

+1. The image tag value of 'prod' will result in the uploaded image tag of 'latest'.
+All other tags will upload an image with the tag 'nonprod'